-- 1. That the Council Code of Conduct attached as Schedule "A" to and forming part of this bylaw is approved and adopted. - 2.
-That By-law No. 100-2013 is amended by deleting sections 1 and 2. - That the Clerk of the Town is authorized to effect any minor modifications or corrections solely of an administrative, numerical, grammatical, semantical or descriptive nature to this by-law or its schedules after the passage of this by-law.
+- 1. That the Council Code of Conduct attached as Schedule A to and forming part of this by-law is approved and adopted. - 2.
+That By-law 43-2015 is hereby repealed. - 3.
+That the Clerk of the Town is authorized to affect any minor modifications or corrections solely of an administrative, numerical, grammatical, semantical or descriptive nature to this by-law or its schedules after the passage of this by-law.

-Read a first, second and third time and finally passed this 23rd day of March 2015.
+Read a first, second and third time and finally passed this 18th day of December 2023.